novelinux/linux-4.x.y/include/linux/sched.h/task_struct.md

     /*
      * numa_faults_locality tracks if faults recorded during the last
-     * scan window were remote/local.
-The task scan period is adapted
+     * scan window were remote/local or failed to migrate.
+The task scan
-     * based on the locality of the faults with different weights
+     * period is adapted based on the locality of the faults with different
-     * depending on whether they were shared or private faults */ unsigned long numa_faults_locality[2];
+     * weights depending on whether they were shared or private faults */ unsigned long numa_faults_locality[3];

     unsigned long numa_pages_migrated;
 #endif /* CONFIG_NUMA_BALANCING */

+#ifdef CONFIG_ARCH_WANT_BATCHED_UNMAP_TLB_FLUSH
+    struct tlbflush_unmap_batch tlb_ubc;
+#endif

     struct rcu_head rcu;